usererdem/Portfolio-Website/readme.md

 1. Clone the repository to your local machine
 2. Navigate to the project directory in your terminal or command prompt
 3. Run `npm install` to install the project dependencies
-4. Run 'npm run build:css' to convert your sass into css
+4. Run `npm run build:css` to convert your sass into css
 5. Run `npm run start` to start the development server

 ## Usage